rril/xsibackup/README.md

 	Defaults to Rsync for TCP/IP backups and to vmkfstools for datastore backups, unless explicitly set to "rsync".
 In this case local copies will be done by means of rsync.

+--backup-room

+	Space that will be used for backups in gigabytes.
+Once this limit is reached the eldest backup folders with XSIBackup folder mask will be deleted.
+If this argument is omitted all available space will be used.

 --backup-vms